What are PFAS?

 2. POPs National Implementation Plan

-The EPA’s Action Plan on POPs within the POPs National Implementation Plan includes several tasks relating to PFAS which are underway including:
+The EPA’s Action Plan on POPs within the POPs National Implementation Plan includes several tasks relating to PFAS that are designated as POPs which are completed or underway including:

-• Determine the extent of the risks posed by PFAS in Ireland e.g. from PFAS in fire-fighting foam or PFAS in landfill leachate.
+• Determine the extent of the risks posed by PFAS in fire-fighting foam or PFAS in landfill leachate.

 • A Priority and Priority Hazardous Substances Scoping Study carried out in 2017 and 2018 detected PFAS in some rivers, lakes and fish.